Knotless Rotator Cuff Repairs – Kevin Kaplan MD

 Oscar Vazquez, M.D., Yu-Jen Chen, M.D., and Thay Lee, Ph.D.

-Methods: In 8 fresh-frozen human cadaveric shoulders, a knotless transosseous repair was performed, whereas in 8 contralateral matched-pair specimens, 2 horizontal mattress knots were added to the medial-row fixation.
-A custom jig was used that allowed external rotation (0° to 30°) with loading.
-A materials testing machine was used to cyclically load repairs from 0 to 180 N for 30 cycles and then to failure.
-Video digitizing software was used for analysis.
-Data from paired specimens were compared by use of paired Student t tests.
+In 8 fresh-frozen human cadaveric shoulders, a knotless transosseous repair, whereas in 8 contralateral matching-pair specimens.
+The addition of 2 horizontal mattress knots to the medial-row fixation.
+Using a custom jig to allow external rotation (0° to 30°) with loading.
+Using a materials testing machine to allow cyclically load repairs from 0 to 180 N for 30 cycles and then to failure.
+Video digitizing software was done for analysis.
+Data from pairs of specimens were in comparison to pairs of Student t tests.

-Results: Ultimate load to failure was significantly higher in the modified construct (549 N v 311 N, P = .01).
+Ultimate load to failure was significantly higher in the modified construct (549 N v 311 N, P = .01).
 Linear stiffness in the first cycle, at the 30th cycle, and at failure was significantly higher (P = .02, P = .02, and P = .04, respectively) in the modified construct as well.
-Energy absorbed by the repaired tissue was significantly less in the modified construct at the first cycle, at the 30th cycle, and at ultimate load to failure (P =.03, P = .02, and P = .04, respectively).
-Significantly greater anterior gap formation occurred with the knotless technique at the first cycle (4.55 v 1.35) and 30th cycle (7.67 mm v 1.77 mm) (P = .02).
-Conclusions: The modified construct shows improved biomechanical properties when allowing for external rotation during high-load testing.
-Using an additional horizontal mattress from separate sutures in the medial-row anchors helps to neutralize forces experienced by the repair.
-Clinical Relevance: The addition of medial-row fixation to a knotless construct will enhance the stability of rotator cuff repairs with the goal of improved patient outcomes.
+Energy absorption by the tissue under repair was significantly less in the modified construct.
+This was at the first cycle, at the 30th cycle, and at ultimate load to failure (P =.03, P = .02, and P = .04, respectively).

 Rotator Cuff Repair

-In 8 specimens the knotless technique was used.
-Two 4.75-mm anchors loaded with 1 strand of wider dimension high-strength suture (FiberWire; Arthrex, Naples, FL) were placed in 2 medial bone sockets just lateral to the articular margin 1.2 cm apart.
+In 8 specimens the knotless repair technique was done by the surgeon.
+Two 4.75-mm anchors loaded with 1 strand of wider dimension high-strength suture were placed in 2 medial bone sockets.
+Just lateral to the articular margin 1.2 cm apart.
 The tail of each wider-dimension high-strength suture was passed through medial supraspinatus rotator cuff tissue.
 One tail from each medial anchor was then retrieved and inserted with an anchor into a lateral bone socket 1 cm.

 Cyclic and Tensile Testing:

-A 10-N preload was applied for 1 minute, and each specimen was cyclically loaded from 10 to 180 N at a rate of 5 mm/s for 30 cycles.
-After cyclic loading for 30 cycles, the clamp and the custom fixture device were rechecked for tightness to ensure that there was no tendon slippage.
-A 10-N preload was then reapplied, and the specimen was loaded to failure at a rate of 1 mm/s.
+The application of a 10-N preload was done for 1 minute.
+Each specimen had a clinical load from 10 to 180 N at a rate of 5 mm/s for 30 cycles.
+After cyclic loading for 30 cycles, the clamp and the custom fixture device were rechecked for tightness.
+This was to ensure that there was no tendon slippage.
+Application of another 10-N preload and then the specimen was loaded to failure at a rate of 1 mm/s.